 No matter how you keep your garden looking neat, there can still be stubborn and unwanted plants that keep getting in the way.

-To help gardeners become aware of the invasive weeds that could damage structures, we decided to share the most common destructive plants in the UK.
+To help homeowners become aware of the invasive weeds that could damage garden structures, we decided to share the most common destructive plants in the UK.

 These plants are not only capable of destroying houses and buildings.
 But they’re also difficult to control when not prevented.
 Hyperbolic as it may sound, but these specific plants could really become uncontrollable over time.